vzool/docs/api/admin-guide/thumbnailer.md

 # Thumbnailer

 The thumbnailer is a feature of Directus that dynamically returns thumbnails upon request.
-To avoid a potential DDoS or other malicious activity, all thumbnail versions are whitelisted based on the configuration.
+To avoid a potential DDoS or other malicious activity, all thumbnails are whitelisted based on the configuration.

 ## URL Syntax